 Building & Site Analysis

-For the park to transform over time, a clearer understanding of building viability from a structural and code perspective, as well as site suitability that includes an assessment of the location, condition and functionality of the current infrastructure system is needed.
-The City will work with a consultant team, led by Michael Van Valkenburgh Associates (MVVA), on the Building & Site Analysis to further our understanding of the site in part to inform an analysis of the potential for the renovation and reuse of buildings in the park.
+For the park to transform over time, a clearer understanding is needed of building viability from a structural and code perspective, as well as an assessment of the location, condition and functionality of the current utilities infrastructure system.
+The City is working with a consultant team, led by Michael Van Valkenburgh Associates (MVVA), on the Building & Site Analysis to further our understanding of the site in its current state along with potential for renovation and reuse of buildings in the park.

 Partnership & Financial Feasibility Framework